The following is the work of the Shockers United Curriculum Subcommittee. Send questions to Carolyn Shaw at

 Have extra disposable masks available in case someone does not have one available.

-WSU will provide a short, video training for students available in August.
-This video will include general information about COVID-19, ways students can reduce their risk for infection and spreading the virus to others, and campus safety expectations.
+WSU provided a short, video training for students available in August.
+This video includes general information about COVID-19, ways students can reduce their risk for infection and spreading the virus to others, and campus safety expectations.

 The Office of the Registrar and Facilities Services have calculated new capacities and made adjustments for those classrooms for the fall.

 The list linked above shows your assigned classrooms and their new capacity based on the necessary 6-foot physical distancing.
 Information in this spreadsheet was updated July 10.
 For the latest spreadsheet, contact Gina Crabtree (email@example.com) or Carolyn Shaw (firstname.lastname@example.org)

 - See your college tab at the bottom.
 The list is sorted by department.

 - This list includes only those courses to be listed as hybrid (HYB) that have an assigned meeting day/time.

 - Departments should prepare for staggering in-person lab work.

 - There are a limited number of large-capacity rooms on campus, so classes with large quotas cannot all be accommodated to allow for the entire class to meet at the same time.